 How to download Google Chrome (32-bit, 64-bit, MSI, PKG/DMG, etc.)

 If you download Google Chrome from places other than its official website, you might download the wrong version, with bundled extras you might not want.
 For example, you may have Windows 10 on 64-bit and install Chrome on 32-bit, which won’t deliver you as good performance as the 64-bit version.
-In case you’re using an older version of Windows, like Windows 7, you probably want a Google Chrome version that still works on that operating system.
+In case you’re using an older version of Windows, like Windows 7, you probably want a Google Chrome version that still works on your operating system.
 Sometimes, you might need a specific installer version like an MSI file, PKG for Mac, or ADMX templates for managing Google Chrome policies in your organization.
 If you want to download a specific version of Chrome, read this tutorial:

 1. How to download Google Chrome using the standard installer (32-bit & 64-bit)